Historical Themes

 • Philosophy is the investigation by rational argument of fundamental issues.

-• Philosophers investigate the issues by framing hypotheses and developing and evaluating arguments.
+• Philosophers investigate the issues by framing hypotheses and formulating and evaluating arguments pro and con.

 • An argument is a piece of reasoning, from premises to a conclusion.